sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

-## What is the range of IP addresses configured for PODs on this cluster?
+What is the range of IP addresses configured for PODs on this cluster?:

 The network is configured with weave.
 Check the weave pods logs using the command
 -  kubectl logs <weave-pod-name> weave -n kube-system and look for ipalloc-range.
 -  k logs -n kube-system weave-net-lfq2s | ipalloc-range

-## What is the IP Range configured for the services within the cluster?
+What is the IP Range configured for the services within the cluster?: cat /etc/kubernetes/manifests/kube-apiserver.yaml   | grep cluster-ip-range

-cat /etc/kubernetes/manifests/kube-apiserver.yaml   | grep cluster-ip-range
+What type of proxy is the kube-proxy configured to use?:

-## What type of proxy is the kube-proxy configured to use?
+Check the logs of the kube-proxy pods.:

-Check the logs of the kube-proxy pods.
 Run the command: kubectl logs <kube-proxy-pod-name> -n kube-system

 k logs kube-proxy-ltbmp  -n kube-system | grep kube-proxy

-## General commands
+General commands:

 kubectl get all --all-namespaces